High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Abstract

 \section{Abstract}

-We present new Atacama Large Millimeter/submillimeter Array (ALMA) results obtained from spatially resolved CO~(2--1) line ($0\farcs4$ resolution) and 870 $\mu$m continuum ($0\farcs2$ resolution) observations of cluster galaxies in XMMXCS J2215.9-1738 at $z=1.46$.
-Our sample comprises 17 galaxies within {$\sim0.5$ Mpc ($0.6R_{200}$)} from the cluster center, all of which have been detected in CO~(2--1) line previously in {a} lower resolution.
-The effective radii of both CO~(2--1) line and 870 $\mu$m dust continuum emissions are robustly measured for nine galaxies by modeling the visibilities.
-We find that the CO~(2--1) line emission in all of the nine galaxies is more extended than the dust continuum emission by a factor of {$2.8\pm1.4$}.
-We investigate the spatially resolved Kennicutt-Schmidt (KS) relation {in two regions within the interstellar medium (ISM) of the galaxies.} The relation for our sample reveals that the central region ($0<r<R_{e,{\rm 870\mu m}}$) of galaxies tends to have a shorter gas depletion timescale, i.e. a higher star formation efficiency (SFE), compared to the extended region ($R_{e,{\rm 870\mu m}}<r<R_{e,{\rm CO}}$).
+We present new Atacama Large Millimeter/submillimeter Array (ALMA) results obtained from spatially resolved CO~$J$~=~2--1 line ($0\farcs4$ resolution) and 870 $\mu$m continuum ($0\farcs2$ resolution) observations of cluster galaxies in XMMXCS J2215.9-1738 at $z=1.46$.
+Our sample comprises 17 galaxies within $\sim0.5$ Mpc ($0.6R_{200}$) of the cluster center, all of which have previously been detected in the CO~$J$~=~2--1 line at a lower resolution.
+The effective radii of both the CO~$J$~=~2--1 line and 870 $\mu$m dust continuum emissions are robustly measured for nine galaxies by modeling the visibilities.
+We find that the CO~$J$~=~2--1 line emission in all of the nine galaxies is more extended than the dust continuum emission by a factor of $2.8\pm1.4$.
+We investigate the spatially resolved Kennicutt-Schmidt (KS) relation in two regions within the interstellar medium of the galaxies.
+The relation for our sample reveals that the central region ($0<r<R_{e,{\rm 870\mu m}}$) of galaxies tends to have a shorter gas depletion timescale, i.e., a higher star formation efficiency, compared to the extended region ($R_{e,{\rm 870\mu m}}<r<R_{e,{\rm CO}}$).
 Overall, our result suggests that star formation activities are concentrated inside the extended gas reservoir, possibly resulting in the formation of a bulge structure.
-We find consistency between the ALMA 870 $\mu$m radii of star-forming members and the {\it HST}/1.6 $\mu$m radii of passive members in a mass-size distribution, which suggest transition from star-forming to passive members within $\sim0.5$ Gyr.
-In addition, no clear differences in the KS relation and in the sizes are found between galaxies with and without a close companion.
+We find consistency between the ALMA 870 $\mu$m radii of star-forming members and the Hubble Space Telescope/1.6 $\mu$m radii of passive members in a mass-size distribution, which suggests a transition from star-forming to passive members within $\sim0.5$ Gyr.
+In addition, no clear differences in the KS relation nor in the sizes are found between galaxies with and without a close companion.